vruss14/secure-password-generator/README.md

 # Secure Password Generator

+## Overview

+This application utilizes user input to generate a secure, customized password that can fit the needs of any other website requirements.

 ## Description

 The purpose of this project was to design a password generator that took a user's input into consideration.
 A user can whether he or she would like to include lowercase letters, uppercase letters, numbers, and/or special characters in their password.
 The user can also choose the password's length, within an acceptable range.